AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam fabricated a prototype reactor and assembled an accompanying system, as shown in Figure 4.
 The Methods section explains the subteam's methods to determine the reactor's parameters and to fabricate the reactor.

-In order to calculate the fluidization velocity of the sand bed contained by the reactor, the subteam needed to determine: the sand bed's porosity, the average diameter of the sand grains, and the average cross sectional area of the pipe.
+In order to calculate the fluidization velocity of the sand bed contained by the reactor, the subteam needed to determine: the sand bed's porosity, the average diameter of the sand grains, and the average cross-sectional area of the pipe.
 The importance of these values is illustrated by [Equation 1](#Equation-1).
 The Determining Reactor Parameters section describes how the subteam determined these values.

 The Fabrication Details section describes the composition of the reactor, how the subteam constructed the prototype reactor, and how the subteam assembled the system.